fantasyland/fantasy-land/README.md

 ### Traversable

-A value that implements the Applicative specification must also implement the Functor specification.
+A value that implements the Traversable specification must also implement the Functor specification.

 1. `t(u.sequence(f.of))` is equivalent to `u.map(t).sequence(g.of)`